m1ner79/Github-Twittction/README.md

 * [https://lingojam.com/TwitterFonts]
 * [https://www.piliapp.com.twitter-symbols/]

 to create my post.
-Go nuts and make it as sparkly as you like(just remember about twitter character limitations :arrow_right: [https://developer.twitter.com/en/docs/basics/counting-characters]).
+Go nuts and make it as sparkly as you like (just remember about twitter character limitations [https://developer.twitter.com/en/docs/basics/counting-characters]).

 If you don't have a custom message and supported event is triggered, then one of these default messages will be posted on your twitter timeline:
 ```sh